 A man being stabbed repeatedly with a knife (the number of stabs was significantly reduced)

 In one scene a man is shot in the head, resulting in a brief explosion of blood and gore. (the shot in question is extremely fleeting, having been reduced by cuts)

 Elfie Hopkins, a 22 year-old animal-loving slacker, stoner, and wannabe detective, lives in a sleepy hunting village.
 Haunted by the death of her mother, Elfie seeks solace and inspiration from the old school detectives in The Maltese Falcon and

-existence is about to be blown apart.
+mundane existence is about to be blown apart.
 Blood quickly starts to spill in the village, and it s no longer just the blood of animals.
-Elfie discovers the villagers are not making those flights and when she finally uncovers the truth, it s darker than she
+Elfie discovers the villagers are not making those flights and when she finally uncovers the truth, it s

 A new Thai film based on William Shakespeare's, Macbeth , has been banned by censors on the grounds that its content may cause disunity among the people.

 Shakespeare Tong Tai , or Shakespeare Must Die , is directed by Ing K and Manit Sriwanichpoom.

 The film is the first Thai rendition of Macbeth, a bloodstained tragedy in which a Scottish general, with the help of his insidious wife, assassinates a king to pave his way to the throne.

 The film includes a contemporary allegory about a fictitious nation where a popular politician rises up the echelons of power.